---

 A typical web request carries its own environment with it.
 We usually handle

-in controllers.
-Certain gems like devise
+this environment using `request.env` in controllers.
+Certain gems like `devise`

-hash for information such as warden token.
+depends on `env` hash for information such as warden token.

-So when we are rendering outside of controller, we need to make sure that the rendering happens with correct environment.
+So when we are rendering outside of controller, we need to make sure that the

 Rails provides a default rack environment for this purpose.
 The default options

-used can be accessed through renderer.defaults
+used can be accessed through `renderer.defaults`.

 >> OrdersController.renderer.defaults